abirismyname/actions-hackpod-template/README.md

 # Hack Pod April 19 2023

+## Introduction

+Lets go build!
+You are tasked to create a new architecture in AWS with GitHub Actions, designed as turn-key solution to accelerate cloud adoption.
+We will use AWS services such as [Amazon ECS](https://aws.amazon.com/ecs/) and [Amazon ECR](https://aws.amazon.com/ecr/). we will also use [AWS CloudFormation](https://aws.amazon.com/cloudformation/) as the infrastructure as code tool.

+The solution should embrace security and agility in the software development lifecycle.
+Here are the features / quality that we want to include in the solution:

+* Secure credentials, no hard-coded secrets, use dynamic credentials, time-bound, temporary.
+* Infrastructure as code (IaaC) to speed up deployment.
+* Linting, policy validation and security best practice checks for IaaC
+* Container image scans
+* Automated deployment
+* Detective and proactive guardrails

 ## Join the Event Engine

-To deploy this sample application on AWS, you first need an AWS account.
+First you need an AWS account.
 For this purpose, we will use AWS provided Event Engine.

 * Go to: https://dashboard.eventengine.run/login
 * Use the **team-hash** provided by the mentor